 GCS Data Transfer Cost

 For data transfer within Google Cloud, you are charged based on your bucket location and destination location.
-For example, transfers between regions in North America costs $0.02 per GB, which is the lowest price point (though you are not charged for data transferred within Google within the same region).
+For example, transfers between regions in North America cost $0.02 per GB, which is the lowest price point (though you are not charged for data transferred within Google within the same region).
 The highest rate is a staggering $0.14 per GB, and an example of that would be data transferred from North America to Latin America.

 Data egress to external destinations, such as the internet, and other general network usage, is tiered at the following rates (note—China and Australia have higher rates).